jtsteinbach/sandbox/README.md

 2. Validates every tree entry name (defense against crafted trees that try to escape the repository on checkout).
 3. Recomputes the **entire journal hash chain** from the repository ID to the head.
 4. Cross-checks every **branch tip against the journal's last record** of it — a ref moved outside sb is caught here.
-5. With `--anchor HEX`, additionally confirms that a previously noted anchor is still part of history (Section 9).
+5. With `-a <hash>` (long: `--anchor`), additionally confirms that a previously noted anchor is still part of history (Section 9).
 Anchors are 16-character prefixes of chain links; any 8–64 hex characters are accepted.

 Prints a category-by-category report and the current **anchor** — a 16-character value you can copy somewhere off-machine and paste back later.
 Exits `0` when everything agrees, `2` with a precise list of problems otherwise.